alanng10/Alga/Docue/a.md

 "i" for inter.
 "a" for any.

-Alginia word spell is Any land glob share integra never kind inter any.
+Algin word spell is Any land glob share integra never kind inter any.

-Alginia civil done is Alginia word spell.
+Algin civil done is Algin word spell.

-Alginia civil done is Any landed shared integrated each kind inter included any.
+Algin civil done is Any landed shared integrated each kind inter included any.

-Alginia land is temperate climate north america.
+Algin land is temperate climate north america.

-Alginia has winter.
+Algin has winter.

-Alginia winter life has require.
+Algin winter life has require.

-Alginia winter life require is air cond in room, hot water in bathroom.
+Algin winter life require is air cond in room, hot water in bathroom.

-Alginia winter life require need to be avail in entire winter.
+Algin winter life require need to be avail in entire winter.

-Alginia land is hugh.
+Algin land is hugh.

-Alginia land need to be cross with country land.
+Algin land need to be cross with country land.

-Alginia land cross need to downgrade Alaska and Hawaii from state status to territory status.
+Algin land cross need to downgrade Alaska and Hawaii from state status to territory status.

-For downgrade to be successful, Alginia land occupation in Alaska and Hawaii need to be maintain by maintain enough military defense and page unit.
+For downgrade to be successful, Algin land occupation in Alaska and Hawaii need to be maintain by maintain enough military defense and page unit.

 Alaska land worth is small.

 Alaska land life worth is small.

-Alginia should has forgo Alaska land worth long ago.
+Algin should has forgo Alaska land worth long ago.

 Hawaii land strat worth is small.

-Alginia should has forgo Hawaii land strat worth long ago.
+Algin should has forgo Hawaii land strat worth long ago.

-Alginia country define name need to be 1 word, with first alpha capital.
+Algin country define name need to be 1 word, with first alpha capital.

-Alginia country define name currently is too long.
+Algin country define name currently is too long.

-Alginia country define name is too uneffective.
+Algin country define name is too uneffective.

-Alginia country has define name.
+Algin country has define name.

 The name is Praca.

-Alginia country human has define name.
+Algin country human has define name.

 The name is Pracan.

-Alginia country name can mod to Praca.
+Algin country name can mod to Praca.

 The mod is done with maintain enough military defense and page unit.

-Alginia has define release.
+Algin has define release.

 The release is Class Lang release.